Something New (film): Award and nominations

-DVD release
+Home media release

 On May 16, 2006, the film was released on DVD in Region 1 in two versions, one in anamorphic widescreen and the other in fullscreen format.
 Both have an English audio track and subtitles in English, Spanish, and French.
 Bonus features include an introduction by Blair Underwood, The Making of Something New, and The Dos and Don'ts of Dating.